jk-oster/obsidian-thought-stream/README.md

 > Explore your ideas, express your thoughts, and create useful content effortlessly.

-Obsidian Thought Stream is a plugin that effortlessly turns your speech into written notes.
+Obsidian Whisper Buddy is a plugin that effortlessly turns your speech into written notes.
 Speak your mind, and let [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!

 ## Features